 Why Silver?

-Silver – “The indispensible metal”
+Silver – “The Indispensable Metal”

 Silver is a precious metal, and like gold, it has intrinsic value.
 Silver is widely perceived to be both a commodity and a form of money, and has been used as a medium of exchange for thousands of years due to its inherent value.